rockholla/macosa/README.md

 2. Install your operating system, supported versions so far:
   * OSX 10.11 (El Capitan)
   * macOS 10.12 (Sierra)
-  * _Official support for macOS 10.13 (High Sierra) coming soon!
-It probably already works in most cases, but we just haven't tested it_
+  * macOS 10.13 (High Sierra)
+  * You can see more detailed info on compatibility in the [macOSa Testing Scenarios project](https://github.com/rockholla/macosa/projects/1)

 3. See info on how to run the install script:
 ```
 bash <(curl https://raw.githubusercontent.com/rockholla/macosa/master/install) -r -h